Mhndv/Earthquake_analyze/README.md

 # 🌍 Earthquake Data Analysis Dashboard

 This project is a **Streamlit-powered interactive dashboard** that analyzes global earthquake data.
-Users can explore seismic activity visually and filter earthquakes by date, magnitude, and more — similar to dashboards in tools like Power BI.
+Users can explore seismic activity visually and filter earthquakes by date, magnitude, and more.

 ---